-This report is the published product of the British Geological Survey (BGS) and describes the results of a baseline survey of the cliffs at Hunstanton, Norfolk, for the Borough Council of King's Lynn & West Norfolk (BCKLWN).
+This report is the published product of the British Geological Survey (BGS) and describes the results of a baseline survey of the cliffs at Hunstanton, Norfolk, for the Borough Council of King's Lynn & West Norfolk.

-This report describes the background to the work and discusses the state of the four LiDAR (Light Detection And Ranging) scans provided by the client, and collected by the Anglian Coastal Monitoring Programme (ACM), covering the years 2010, 2012, 2017 and 2019.
+This report describes the background to the work and discusses the state of the four LiDAR scans provided by the client, covering the years 2010, 2012, 2017 and 2019.